 Ask your supervisor what the college or university's plan is if the school or district with which you work goes online.

 Find out if the school you are working with for your internship is a Google School or Microsoft School.

 If your school uses an online learning management system (LMS) to deliver content, ask if you can be added as a co-teacher or collaborator in the class.

 Get to know the LMS right away.
 Check out the websites you will find the support and resources.
 Watch the tutorials provided.

 Communicate often with co-op, supervisor, and students

-Meet with your co op weekly if you can to check in and share thoughts/idea/concerns/questions
+Meet with your co-op weekly if you can to check in and share thoughts/ideas/concerns/questions

 Try something new